-The purpose of this subtask is to evaluate extracting important sentences and deleting redundant information from the important sentences set.
+The purpose of this subtask is to evaluate extracting important sentences and deleting redundant information from the important sentence set.
 A scoring tool and human-produced extracts are provided and each system is evaluated by coverage and precision scores where redundancy is taken into account by this scoring tool.
-The coverage and precision are shown in figures 6 and 7 (the coverage and precision are described in [6]).
+The coverage and precision are shown in figures 5 and 6 (the coverage and precision are described in [6]).